packnback/site/packnback.github.io/content/blog/programming_languages.md

 - security 3.5 / 5
 - stability 2 / 5
 - simplicity 4 / 5
-- popularity 0 / 5
+- popularity 1 / 5
 - bus-factor 1 / 5
 - fun 5 / 5

-total 19/35
+total 20 / 35

 Much of what applies to zig applies to Myrddin, a solid and fun language.
 It is however less popular right now and doesn't have windows support.

 Myrddin does not use llvm and suffers in performance, but gains simplicity because of that.
+It is a joy to build the myrddin compiler from source in a few seconds compared to 20+ minutes that other langauges require.

-Myrddins type inference in a C like context really feels quite magical to use.
+Myrddin's type inference in a C like context really feels quite magical to use.
 My favourite example was 'malloc()' knowing and returning the right pointer type and size which it inferred automatically from another unrelated part of the code.